greghart/powerputtygo/sqlp/README.md

 * If there is not a child, we will have nulls left joined, that have to scan *somewhere*

 Because of this, `sqlp` reflect methods will automatically touch nil embedded pointer structs if it detects we're scanning into those fields.
-For the generic This packages suggests handling this by utilizing COALESCE in your queries, to let scanning have one path. `sqlp` will setup any embed that is being selected into for a query -- it will then clean up any of these that were only populated with zero values.
+For the generic case, you can handle this manually.
+This packages suggests handling this by utilizing COALESCE in your queries, to let scanning have one path. `sqlp` will setup any embed that is being selected into for a query -- it will then clean up any of these that were only populated with zero values.